by Sandra Lee MD FRCPC

 Other organs (such as the bladder, small intestine, or large intestine) are not typically removed and sent for pathological examination unless they are directly attached to the tumour or tumour spread to these organs is seen by your surgeon.
 In these cases, your pathologist will examine each organ under the microscope to see if there are any cancer cells attached to those organs.

-The presence of cancer cells in other organs is used to determine the tumour (T) stage and distant metastatic disease (M) stage (see Pathologic stage below).
+The presence of tumour cells in other organs is used to determine the tumour (T) stage and distant metastatic disease (M) stage (see Pathologic stage below).

-Your pathologist will carefully examine all the lymph nodes removed by your surgeon for cancer cells.
-If cancer cells are found in a lymph node, the size of the area found is important and is used to determine the lymph node (N) stage (see Pathologic stage below).
-The size of the area in the lymph node involved by cancer and the number of lymph nodes involved by cancer will be described in your report.
+Your pathologist will carefully examine all the lymph nodes removed by your surgeon for tumour cells.
+If tumour cells are found in a lymph node, the size of the area found is important and is used to determine the lymph node (pN) stage (see Pathologic stage below).
+The size of the area in the lymph node involved by the tumour and the number of lymph nodes with tumour cells will be described in your report.

 Each cell in your body contains a set of instructions that tell the cell how to behave.
 These instructions are written in a language called DNA and the instructions are stored on 46 chromosomes in each cell.
 The instructions are broken up into sections called genes and each gene tells the cell how to produce a protein.
 Proteins allow cells to live and to work properly.